 This chapter deals with the cause of livestock losses and where predators are involved, correct identification of the predator.
-Only certain predators are dealt with.
-For further reading, see the reference list.
+Only certain predators are dealt

 INVESTIGATING A REPORTED LOSS

 What should you take along to the investigation?

 - Conservancy event book and pen.

 - Predator ID sheet (Appendix 3) with wipe off pen or pencil.

 - Note book.